Running away from any species of bear is the wrong move. Do not try to outrun a bear.

 Bears are predators, not prey animals.
 While black bears rarely chase down other animals for food, grizzly bears and polar bears will.
 Bears will also use their speed to escape from predators.

 Bears have huge, muscular legs that help to propel them forward at high speeds.
-Bears have longer back legs than front legs, helping them to achieve their fast speeds.
+Bears have longer back legs than front legs, allowing them to achieve fast speeds.

 Can Bears Run Downhill?